Dbz/kube-aliases/README.md

 ## Generate Aliases

-Download `generate-kube-aliases` to your any of your bins.
+To easily customize the generated aliases, download `generate-kube-aliases` to your any of your bins.

 ### AUR